 GOAL LU-R 1: Maintain the rural character of the County.
 POLICIES: LU-R 1.1 Ensure that only rural densities and uses are permitted.
 LU-R 1.2 Promote the use of open space for agriculture, retention of critical area features, forestry or for passive recreation, using the special tax assessment programs as incentives.
 LU-R 1.3 Where parcelization has already occurred, encourage reconfiguration that allows the same number of lots with a design that will have less impact on surrounding lands.
-LU-R 1.4 Require effective notification to disclose the presence of agricultural activities in the area when property within "1" mile of an existing agricultural, forestry or mineral use/category or agricultural zone is transferred, leased, or divided.
-The notification shall disclose that the use, land division or transfer of ownership is nearby or adjacent to land where farm, forest or mining operations and generally accepted resource use and management practices are present and it will be subject to a variety of activities that may not be compatible with non-resource or residential development.
-The notice shall also state that agricultural, forest and mining activities performed in accordance with County, state and federal laws are not subject to legal action as public nuisances.
-LU-R 1.54 To ensure compatibility and reduce conflicts between resource uses and rural uses, establish site plan requirements including noticing procedures , special siting criteria, setbacks, or review procedures for new or expanded land uses which, by their nature, are especially sensitive to farm, forest or mineral operations.
+LU-R 1.4 To ensure compatibility and reduce conflicts between resource uses and rural uses, establish site plan requirements including noticing procedures, special siting criteria, setbacks, or review procedures for new or expanded land uses which, by their nature, are especially sensitive to farm, forest or mineral operations.
 Such uses may include residential development, schools, day care facilities, hospitals or medical clinics, outdoor recreational facilities and similar uses.
-LU-R 1.65 Publicly recognize land development projects that use effective site planning and design to help achieve the goals of Horizon 2040 Plan 2015 .
+LU-R 1.5 Publicly recognize land development projects that use effective site planning and design to help achieve the goals of Horizon 2040 .